Discover the best northern lights tours in Tromsø with this practical and in-depth guide.

-While booking a guided tour to see the northern lights is not strictly necessary, I highly recommend it.
+While booking a guided aurora hunting tour to see the aurora borealis in Tromso is not strictly necessary, I highly recommend it.

 If you join a northern lights excursion, the guides will recognize the aurora and show you what camera settings you need to take a great picture, even if it is not visible to the naked eye.

-2️⃣ You do not need to follow the weather and aurora forecast.
-It takes time and experience to understand all the different apps and weather grap hs.
+You do not need to follow the weather and aurora forecast.
+It takes time and experience to understand all the different northern lights and weather apps.

 Nowadays, tourists are flocking to Tromsø to see the northern lights in thousands, and February and March mark the high season in Tromsø.
 However, it was not always so.